Pan Seared Scallops with Bacon, Spinach & Mushrooms

 - Heat reserved bacon fat (or butter, ghee, oil) in a pan over medium-high to high heat for 1-2 minutes, until it’s hot and almost smoking.

-- Add scallops and season to taste with pepper.
-(Salt is optional if using bacon fat.)
+- Add scallops into hot pan with bacon grease and season to taste with pepper.
+(Salt is optional.)
 Don’t move them on the pan!
 Cook 1-2 minutes and then flip once browned.
-(If pan is getting too hot or smoky during cooking, turn heat down slightly.)
+(If the pan gets too hot or smoky during cooking, turn heat down slightly.)

-- Season again after flipping, cooking for another 1-2 minutes on the other side.
+- Season again after flipping, searin for another 1-2 minutes on the other side.

 - Finish with a squeeze of lemon juice, some lemon zest, and a sprinkle of fresh parsley.
-Transfer to a plate with veggie saute, garnish with sesame seeds, and enjoy!
+Serve pan seared scallops with bacon & veggie saute, garnish with sesame seeds, and enjoy!